derekjgriffith/MORTICIA/morticia/doc/conventions.rst

 Radiometry
 ----------
 Confusion may arise over the inconsistent use of radiometric terms.
-In the radiative transfer (RT) community, what is called "flux" is called "irradiance" in the radiometry community.
+In the radiative transfer (RT) community, what is called "flux" (or more helpfully "flux density") is called "irradiance" in the radiometry community.
 In the radiometry community, "flux" means optical power (not per unit area).
 In the RT community, what is called "intensity" is called "radiance" in the radiometry community.
 In the radiometry community, "intensity" means optical power per unit solid angle (not per unit area).
 In MORTICIA, the terms "flux" and "irradiance" are used interchangeably.
 Optical power,